-KENNEL FILMS (so called because we were always in the doghouse - spending more time filming than at home) was formed in 1966 by Roy Marshall, Geof Hill and Mike George.
+KENNEL FILMS (so called because we were always in the doghouse spending more time filmmaking than at home) was formed in 1966 by Roy Marshall, Geof Hill and Mike George.

 The Big Flap

 Taking off is easy - it's the landing that's the problem!

 Made in 1970

 Made in 1972 when 'electronic' music was becoming popular this is one man's interpretation of the new sound..

 No hidden messages or obscure meanings - just creative imagination.

 Dead Man’s Laugh

 An escaped prisoner steals a car for a quick getaway.

 Made in 1971.